areaDetector/areaDetector/_sources/ADCore/NDPluginCodec.rst.txt

 receiving compressed NDArrays **must** have been constructed with NDPluginDriver's ``compressionAware=true``, otherwise compressed arrays **will be dropped** by them at runtime.
-Currently only NDPluginCodec, NDPluginPva, and NDFileHDF5 are able to handle compressed NDArrays.
+Currently only NDPluginCodec, NDPluginPva, NDPluginPvxs, and NDFileHDF5 are able to handle compressed NDArrays.

 Decompression
 -------------